aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 app.UseHeaderPropagation();
 ```

-Now, your labels should be transmitted properly, and Loki should receive them all.
+Now, your fields should be transmitted properly, and they should appear in your logs.

-## Indexing the labels
+## Indexing the fields

 We are sending additional fields to Loki, but they are only part of the log context, and are not indexed.
-That means you
-cannot query them directly, as Loki has to parse the log content first.
+You cannot query them directly, as Loki has to parse the log content first.
 Add the fields you want to the propertiesAsLabels
 property in the appsettings in order to index them.

-Use as few fields as you can, and avoid indexing dynamic fields, such as the
-correlation id, to keep Loki fast.
+Use as few fields as you can, and avoid indexing dynamic fields, such as the correlation id, to keep Loki fast.
 I currently only index App and RootInitiator.

 We are now able to query the logs using LoqQl.
 On the next article, I'll share a basic Grafana dashboard to search in the
 logs with ease.